axiros/mdvl/README.md

 - parsing in < 100 lines

-> This one is intended soleley to hilite somewhat "lightly" structured text reasonably hassle swift.
-Ideal for highlighting doc strings or CLI help, where you don't want to install markdown libs to do that first - e.g. in new containers.
+> This one is intended soleley to hilite somewhat "lightly" structured text reasonably swift.
+Ideal for highlighting doc strings or CLI command help, where you don't want to install markdown libs to do that first - e.g. in new containers.

 In no way this is useable as a full markdown document viewer, alone for the